SSWConsulting/SSW.Rules.Content/rules/who-is-in-charge-of-keeping-the-schedule/rule.md

 ### 5. Evaluations

-* Please give your evaluation forms out around 4pm to give people time to complete them
+* Share your evaluation forms out around 4 pm to give people time to complete them